zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

 3. Select the program and click on the **Phase In** icon next to it, or right-click a program and select the **Phase In** option from the context menu.

-   The program is applied to the CICS region whether or not the program is actively running, and a pop-up message displays the status of the operation. **[correct?]**
+   The program is applied to the CICS region whether or not the program is actively running, and a pop-up message displays the status of the operation.

 ![Zowe CICS Explorer NewCopy Program](../images/ze-cics/new-copy.gif)